It pays to plan ahead: The days of scoring deals on last-minute flights are long gone.

 If you're traveling for a funeral or a looming death in the family, airlines may help you out.
 They're called bereavement fares.

 While the number of airlines that still offer bereavement fares has declined, a handful of airlines will still sell them: Delta, Air Canada, WestJet, Alaska Airlines, Hawaiian, and a few others.

-Just how much of a discount you may get is largely a mystery, but it’s worth calling into an airline.
-Be prepared to provide a copy of a death certificate or doctor’s note.
-Although it’s a large hurdle during a difficult time, it could result in some substantial savings when you need to get somewhere.
+Just how much of a discount you may get is largely a mystery, but it's worth calling the airline.
+Be prepared to provide a copy of a death certificate or a doctor's note.
+Although it's a large hurdle during a difficult time, it could result in some substantial savings when you need to get somewhere.